Merchant Mariner Credential: Origin

 The MMC contains professional qualification information previously listed on a merchant mariner license or Certificate of Registry as an officer endorsement, while information previously listed on a Merchant Mariner's Document is included as a rating endorsement.
 STCW endorsements are still listed as STCW endorsements.

 The combining of the mariner credentials was due to the requirement for U.S. mariners to obtain the Transportation Worker Identification Credential (or TWIC), a biometric security card issued by the Transportation Security Administration (TSA) that all workers in the transportation industry are required to obtain if their work involves access to a security-sensitive area.
 This reduced the number of documents needed to satisfy manning requirements from five to two: The TWIC and MMC.

 Previous to April 15, 2009, applications for credentials still had to be made in person at an REC to provide fingerprints and proof of identity.
 Now, TSA collects the fingerprints and proof of identity and forwards the information to the Coast Guard's National Maritime Center (NMC).
 Mariners still have to visit a Regional Exam Center if they are required to take an exam.

 The first Merchant Mariner Credential was issued on May 7, 2009, at a meeting of the Towing Safety Advisory Committee.
 As of early 2015, all active U.S. merchant mariners had been issued MMCs.

 The credential was criticized by several groups upon introduction.
 One organization said that the consolidation reduced the merchant marine officer license, a certificate of professional achievement and status, into a work permit.
 Another group suggested that the consolidation, together with STCW requirements, the TWIC requirement, and physical evaluation standards, stressed the skilled labor pool, posed too much of an administrative burden, and threatened mariner recruitment, training and retention.

 Physical description

+Current MMC Format

+Since March 1, 2024, the MMC is presented on one sheet of 8.5"x11" waterproof and tear-resistant synthetic paper, and contains several security measures including micro-printing, foiling, and intricate patterns.
+The credential may be folded to approximate the format of the old passport style MMC.

+Old Passport Style MMC Format

-The MMC is in the format of a traditional passport book.
+The old format of the MMC is in the format of a traditional passport book.
+As MMCs have a validity period of five years, both the new and old formats are currently in use until April 30, 2029, when the last passport style MMC expires.
 Like a passport, the cover is imprinted with the Great Seal of the United States and the text United States of America.
 Unlike a passport, the cover is red-maroon in color (rather than the four colors used for US passports or travel documents: dark blue, black, maroon, and gray) and the text Merchant Mariner Credential appears in place of Passport.
-Also, the cover does not hold a contactless smart card chip as do newer biometric passports (ePassport).
+Also, the cover does not hold a contactless smart card chip as newer biometric passports (ePassports) do.